kerenskariah/WNBAGamePredictions/README.md

 To execute the project:

-1. Open `WiCSxSA.ipynb` in Jupyter Notebook or Google Colab.
+1. Open file in Jupyter Notebook or Google Colab.
 2. Run each cell to preprocess the data, select features, and train the model.
 3. The final cell outputs the accuracy of the model after performing a Monte Carlo simulation.